Surface display of SARS-CoV-2 proteins on nanoparticle vaccines produces robust immunity to COVID-19.

 - (a) The simulations provide a theoretical basis for the formation of our complexes: we found that insulin and PEI interact throughout the simulation and that a single amino acid, the glutamic acid residue at position 21 on insulin’s B chain, is primarily responsible for these interactions.

 - (b) When we form complexes that contain the enzyme glucose oxidase (GOx), we can create a glucose-responsive insulin delivery system.
 GOx converts glucose to gluconic acid and thus lowers the pH near the complexes.
 At pH < 5, insulin develops a positive charge and is repelled from the PEI.
 Therefore, insulin is released in conditions of high glucose.

-- Importantly, these complexes are comprised over half insulin, so we can limit the amount of extra material injected in each dose.
+- Importantly, over half of the weight of these complexes is insulin, so we can limit the amount of extra material injected in each dose.
 These complexes are able to provide glycemic control in diabetic mice that is similar to glucose profiles of healthy mice.